 Food Rescue plans to set up 10 Community Fridges across Devon.
-In addition, Food Rescue will develop gleaning opportunities across Devon – enabling to volunteers to harvest on-farm surplus crops for onwards redistribution.
-The project will also grow the use of the Olio free food sharing app and run local community cooking events to promote the fridges and easy recipes to reduce food waste.
+In addition, Food Rescue will develop gleaning opportunities across Devon – enabling volunteers to harvest on-farm surplus crops for onwards redistribution.
+The project will also grow the use of the free food sharing app, Olio, and run local community cooking events to promote the fridges showcasing easy recipes to reduce food waste.

-- Undertake overall Social Impact Evaluation of the project.
+- Undertaking overall Social Impact Evaluation of the project.

-- As a member, contribute to strategic decisions and activities of the Devon Food Partnership.
+- As a member, contributing to strategic decisions and activities of the Devon Food Partnership.